Physarum Powered Differentiable Linear Programming Layers and Applications: Why Physarum Dynamics?

 Consider a Linear Program (LP) in the standard form given by,

 where $A\in \mathbb{R}^{m\times n},c\in \mathbb{R}^{n}_{>0}, b\in \mathbb{R}^m$.
-In \eqref{lp_standard}, $c$ is called the {\em cost vector}, and the intersection of the linear equalities $Ax=b$, and inequalities $x\geq 0$ is called the {\em feasible set} denoted by $P$.
-We will now briefly discuss the two main families of algorithms that are most commonly used to solve LPs of the form \eqref{lp_standard}.
+In \eqref{lp_standard}, $c$ is called the {\em cost vector} (we explain how to deal with nonpositive $c$ in Section \ref{section_auxiliary}), and the intersection of the linear equalities $Ax=b$, and inequalities $x\geq 0$ is called the {\em feasible set} denoted by $P$.
+Now, we briefly discuss two main families of algorithms that are often used to solve LPs of the form \eqref{lp_standard}.